Sashreek007/PureMarkov/README.md

 ```bash
 python3 download_data.py
 ```
-This will download ~10 million words from Project Gutenberg books and create `gutenberg_combined.txt` in the `MarkovData` folder.
+This will download words from Project Gutenberg books and create `gutenberg_combined.txt` in the `MarkovData` folder.
 ### 2. Run the CLI
 ```bash
 chmod +x  markovData.sh